 On Our Travels

-Over the years, I have been involved in coaching and even starting Pipers and Bands and this is something I enjoy greatly.
+Over the years, I have been involved in teaching Pipers and Bands and this is something I enjoy greatly.

-Once I retired from the Police, I moved into this area on a fulltime basis by teaching in a number of schools but never lost the need to get the learners to take advantage of the examination/qualifications available through The Royal Scottish Pipe Band Association.
+Once I retired from the Police, I moved into teaching bagpipes on a fulltime basis by teaching in a number of schools, but never lost the need to get the learners to take advantage of the examination/qualifications available through The Royal Scottish Pipe Band Association.

 Auchterhouse Juvenile Pipe Band

-Attend their first competition and win the day at Blairgowrie
+Attend their first competition and at the Dundee, Perth Angus Branch Championship and win on the day at Blairgowrie High School

-Then when Fred Duncan retired from the Police Band we asked him to take over and what a good job he did,
+Then when Fred Duncan retired from the Police Band I asked him to take over and what a good job he did

 Lathallan School spend a weekend learning how to form up and march for the first time